ruinivist/reinote/lib/canvas/continue.md

-- fix the double render bug
-- scale needs to be part of position cont as well so that you know what child to lazy load
-- the use that unified offset and scale thing in canvas view
+- figure out how all the calcs actually work, claude cant help, I have to make the scale thing work on my end